ArchLars/archtutorial/README.md

 #
 PROMPT='%F{white}%B[%F{#1793d1}Arch%F{white}Lars%F{white}] %F{cyan}%~ %f%(!.#.$) '

+# Also add any aliases here
+#
-# Optional alias for installing packages: alias pacin='yay -S --needed --noconfirm'
+# Here is one for installing packages:
+# alias pacin='yay -S --needed --noconfirm'
+#
 # with this you can just write 'pacin' and then package to install anything
 # Example: pacin firefox
 # Reason why this is optional is because some might consider it risky